Ranked! The 15 best Premier League players outside the top six

 Age: 27

-Jimenez is finally having the season to show why Diego Simeone pursued him so doggedly in 2014.
-The Mexican has already surpassed double figures for the season in this exciting Wolves team, and boasts so many of the qualities that make him suitable for the rigours of the Premier League: an excellent first touch, hold-up play and superb link-up with team-mates.
+Jimenez is finally showing why Diego Simeone was so keen to sign him back in 2014.
+The Mexico international has already hit double figures for the season and possesses a lot of the qualities needed to excel in the Premier League: a great first touch, good link play and physicality.

-If Wolves fail to make his loan move from Benfica permanent, a bigger club surely will.
+If Wolves don’t make his loan from Benfica permanent this summer, a bigger club surely will.

 7. Abdoulaye Doucoure (Watford)